EldadZZipori/Carry-Lookahead-Adder/README.md

 ## Final Result
-The metric achieved was delay time of 2.05nanoseconds.
-This means that if this adder is the critical path of a system, the system can go at a maximum clock frequency of 1/delay which will allow a clock speed of 4.88 GHz.
+The metric achieved was delay time of 0.257 nanoseconds.
+This means that if this adder is the critical path of a system, the system can go at a maximum clock frequency of 1/delay which will allow a clock speed of 3.9 GHz.

 ## Appendix